 There are significantly fewer medical professional liability insurance filings received each year by MIA as compared to homeowners insurance filings.
-The Division reviewed 69 new filings made by medical professional liability insurers during the fiscal year.
+The Division reviewed 57 new filings made by medical professional liability insurers during the fiscal year.
 The Division's consultants reviewed the medical professional liability filings in the same manner as the homeowners filings; requests for additional documentation were sent to the insurers with copies to MIA actuaries.
-PICD noted that filing provisions included matters such as a communicable disease exclusions, providing a discount for part-time coverage for professionals who temporarily limited their practice due to the impact of the pandemic, the filing indicated that actuarial estimates for rates were subject to uncertainty from various sources including but not limited to the Covid-19 pandemic or actuarial support for rates were adjusted to account for the impact of the pandemic.
+One new issue which has begun to emerge in medical professional liability filings is biometric data.
+Some insurers are issuing endorsements clarifying that liability related to the privacy of biometric information is excluded.
+Additionally, PICD noted that some filings indicated that actuarial estimates for rates were subject to uncertainty from various sources, including but not limited to the Covid-19 pandemic, or that actuarial support for rates were adjusted to account for the impact of the pandemic.